pitfail/pitfail-reports/proposal/proposal.rst

 Even without a court system to enforce complex contracts, custom securties allow Pitfail's users to a new financial environment.
 Creating custom securities and derivatives appears to be unique to Pitfail.
+We are not aware of any existing websites that implement this feature.

 Make a trade
 ------------